RishiSpace/time_snap/README.md

 ## Description:

-### "timeSnap" is a versatile tool that keeps a detailed history of your computer activities by capturing screenshots at strategic moments.
+### "TimeSnap" is a versatile tool that keeps a detailed history of your computer activities by capturing screenshots at strategic moments.
 It intelligently archives these snapshots along with extracted text content using OCR (Optical Character Recognition).
 This feature allows you to effortlessly recall and review past tasks and information.
 Whether for tracking productivity, documenting workflows, or simply maintaining a comprehensive record of your digital activities, timeSnap offers an intuitive way to manage and reflect on your PC usage over time.

 ## Requirements: